Skip to content

 Lost context

 That checklist from 20 messages ago?
 Gone.
-Users scroll back repeatedly to find structured information.
+Users scroll back repeatedly to find it.

 No persistence

 Existing artifacts are user-initiated snapshots.
-Nothing evolves automatically as the conversation progresses.
+Nothing evolves automatically with the conversation.

-What if we gave the AI a second output channel?
-Not just text in a stream, but cards it can spawn, mutate, and dismiss — living alongside the chat in a three-column layout.
+Instead of only text in a stream, the AI gets cards it can spawn, mutate, and dismiss — living alongside chat in a three-column layout.
+The key insight: not all context has the same lifespan.
+This led to two card types.

 Living Cards